jawerg/meterdata/presi.md

 ## ClickHouse + dbt: First Model

-A model is only a query that results in a table or view and expressed in SQL (here, clickhouse dialect).
+A model is only a query that results in a table or view and expressed in SQL (here, ClickHouse dialect).
 Let's kick of with a simple candidate here, that shows to the previously defined table will be referenced.

 ```sql
 {{config(order_by=('id'))}}